 EXPLAINER: Curbing tax avoidance by multinational companies

-FRANKFURT, Germany (AP) — How can governments keep multinational companies from avoiding taxes by shifting profits to subsidiaries in low-tax countries?
+FRANKFURT, Germany (AP) — How can governments keep multinational companies from avoiding taxes by shifting their profits to low-tax countries?

 Here are some key questions:

 With a global minimum, countries would change their tax laws so that if one of their companies enjoys profits that go untaxed or lightly taxed offshore, that company would face additional tax at home to bring its rate up to the minimum.
 That is, the headquarters country would raise the tax rate for offshore income until it reached the minimum.

 Doing so would put a floor under corporate taxation worldwide.
 It would remove the incentive for companies to shift profits to low-tax countries, so the thinking goes, because if those companies escaped tax abroad, they would have to pay it at home anyway.
 An agreed global minimum would also weaken the motivation for countries to enact low tax rates to attract companies in the first place.

 At home, Biden has proposed raising the U.S. tax rate on companies’ foreign earnings to 21%.
 This would mark an increase from legislation passed under his predecessor Donald Trump, which was 10.5%-13.125% percent.
 Critics argued that that rate, coupled with exemptions, allowed corporations to minimize taxes on their foreign earnings.

 Even if the U.S. rate winds up above the global rate, the difference could be small enough to eliminate most room for tax manipulation.

 For decades, corporate earnings have been migrating to tax havens, often through complex avoidance schemes.
 From 1985 to 2018, the global average corporate statutory tax rate fell from 49% to 24%, thereby shifting the tax burden from companies and their shareholders to workers’ wages.